dallas-hall/learning-linux-and-bash/linux/red-hat/red-hat-rh024.md

 RHEL uses Bash as its default.
 Bash provides a powerful scripting language which can be used to automate tasks in the shell.
 Bash is the most popular shell amongst Linux distributions.

 A headless server is a server that doesn't have a GUI, it only has a CLI shell available.
 This is common in the enterprise and in the cloud.

-Shell commands are typically made up of 3 things `$COMMAND $OPTIONS $ARGUMENTS`:
-1. The name of the command you are running.
-2. The command options, which are typically denoted with a `-` or `--` and these change the default behaviour of the command
-3. The command arguments, the things (e.g. files) that the command is working with.

-You can save yourself a lot of typing by using Bash completion, which is pressing the tab key to auto-complate a variety of things like command names, command options, and filenames.

 ## Kernel and User Spaces